HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

 * **unregistered instances**

-    Displays all instances outside of the Studio Organization that this instance manages a connection with.
+    Displays all instances outside the Studio Organization that this instance manages a connection with.

 * **manage clustering**